-This course is designed to provide a review of basic mathematic skills and to provide a mathematic background for accounting.
+A review of basic mathematic skills and to provide a mathematic background for accounting.
 The course includes instruction on fractions, decimals, percentages, simple and compound interest, retail problems, payrolls, loans, taxes, insurance, and depreciation.

 POFT 1409.
 Administrative Office Procedures I. (4-3-3)